Cobliteam/docker-images/README.md

 - [Cassandra-migrate](https://github.com/Cobliteam/cassandra-migrate)
 - The AWS CLI

+## cobli/ubuntu-init-14-04

+Base: ubuntu-upstart:14.04

+Ubuntu 14.04 (Trusty) image with Upstart as an init system.
+A `test` user is created, and OpenSSH is set up to access it (either by setting a password or adding some authorized keys with `docker exec`).

+Additionally contains:
+  - sudo
+  - dbus
+  - curl
+  - git
+  - vim
+  - some network tools

-## cobli/ubuntu-init
+## cobli/ubuntu-init-16-04

-Ubuntu images made to run the original init systems of the corresponding versions (upstart for 14.04 and earlier, systemd for later) with clean settings for use in containers.
-OpenSSH is enabled and used for accessing the containers.

-To use the systemd images, some tweaks to the containers are necessary:
+Base: ubuntu:16.04
+Ubuntu 16.04 (Xenial) image with systemd as an init service.
+Similar to the 14.04 image, but with some additional requirements for running it, since systemd needs some system privilegs to run.

-- `/sys/fs/cgroup` must be bind-mounted from the host system (even if RO)
+- `/sys/fs/cgroup` must be bind-mounted (possibly RO) from the host system
 - `CAP_SYS_ADMIN` must be granted
 - `seccomp` must be set to `unconfined`
 - Three `tmpfs` mounts must be set up: